 Lubbock Christian University is open to persons regardless of race, color, gender, age, religion, national origin, or disabled condition who are otherwise eligible for admission as students.
 In the educational programs and activities of the university, students are treated without discrimination in their participation.
 In accordance with title IX, the university does not discriminate on the basis of gender in its education programs or activities.
-Any title IX inquiries, complaints, or grievances should be referred to the title IX coordinator, Brenda Lowe, Director of Human Resources, Administration Building, 5601 19th Street, Lubbock, TX 79407, 806-720-7307 or the Office for Civil Rights, U.S. Department of Education, 1999 Bryan Street, Suite 2600, Dallas, TX 75201.
+Any title IX inquiries, complaints, or grievances should be referred to the title IX coordinator, Yvonne Harwood, Director of Center for Student Success, Diana Ling Center for Academic Achievement (CAA), Office of the Center for Student Success, Room 117, 5601 19th Street, Lubbock, TX 79407, 806-720-7497 or the Office for Civil Rights, U.S. Department of Education, 1999 Bryan Street, Suite 2600, Dallas, TX 75201.